fp7-ofelia/ocf/src/doc/expedient/source/admin/openflow.rst

   available for users.
 * :guilabel:`Usage Agreement` is currently not used, but in later versions the plugin will require users to agree to it before using the aggregate.
-* :guilabel:`Username` is the username that has been set for the clearinghouse in the Opt-In manager, using the :guilabel:`Set Clearinghouse` button in the Opt-In manager.
+* :guilabel:`Username` is the username that has been set for Expedient in the Opt-In manager, using the :guilabel:`Set Clearinghouse` button in the Opt-In manager.
-* :guilabel:`Password` is the password that has been set for the clearinghouse in the Opt-In manager.
+* :guilabel:`Password` is the password that has been set for Expedient in the Opt-In manager.
 * :guilabel:`Max Password Age` sets the maximum age of the password before it is automatically changed to a randomly generated one.